 - participated in identifying an action plan to improve our practice

 - participated in the implementation of the plan

 - participated in the follow-up ACP Practice Biopsy to measure improvement

 When you have done so, follow the on-screen instructions to complete and submit the submission form.
-You will receive confirmation of your submission available as a PDF certificate and via email.

 - 20.00 AMA PRA Category 1 Credit™